 Since its inception, Radiology has participated in investigator-driven clinical trials, case series and case reports.
 The Kenneth L. Miller Chair of the Department of Radiology, Dr. Tim Mosher, was a clinical fellow in MRI under former National Institutes of Health Director Dr. Elias Zerhouni at Johns Hopkins University.
 Dr. Mosher’s research has focused on the development and application of quantitative MRI techniques to the study of osteoarthritis and cartilage injury.
 He has been funded by the NIH, regularly sits on the MEDI study section as ad hoc reviewer, and currently serves as deputy editor for Mechanic Resonance in Medicine and associate editor for Osteoarthritis and Cartilage, and Radiology.
 He has published more than 50 manuscripts, books and book chapters.

 Currently, ongoing clinical research at Penn State Health Milton S. Hershey Medical Center in a total of 21 clinical areas can be searched for at StudyFinder.
-Clinical Research is directed by Dr. Dan Nguyen of the Neuroradiology division.
 Learn more about clinical research in radiology here.

 Our departments research into the education of medical students in basic radiology, and the training of residents and fellows is led by Dr. Don Flemming, Vice Chair for Education.
 Learn more about residencies and fellowships here and learn more about clerkships for MD students here.